davehorner/cargo-e/README.md

 ```
 This command installs cargo-e without the "check-version" feature, ensuring that no version check or upgrade prompt occurs at runtime.
 The funny-docs are a joke to be filled in.
 The joke is that a user would actually open `rust docs --open` and read the funny or find a guide worth reading.
 It is the default docs.
 Did you read the guide?

-Note: Disabling the version check means you forgo a mechanism designed to ensure that you're not using less desirable builds.
+Note: Disabling the version check means you forgo a mechanism designed to ensure that you’re not using less desirable builds.

 ## Work Arounds for Cargo